tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_3.md

 4 missed calls from Lucy, followed by a text message and a picture.

 *“Barb gathered nearly everyone at the chapel, except Ari.
 Practically everyone in town was tormented by the prophecy when they were young.
 They’re all acting crazy.
 What they’re talking about doing is insane.
+Voting about what to do first.
 Come ASAP and bring Shep.”*

 Although none of us are religious, we use an abandoned Pentecostal church as our town hall.
 It’s the biggest communal space we have.